Alejogb1/job-board/blog-data/why-does-a-devcontainerjson-postcreatecommand-warn-running-pip-as-the-root-user.md

 id: "why-does-a-devcontainerjson-postcreatecommand-warn-running-pip-as-the-root-user"
 ---

-alright, so you've stumbled upon that familiar warning in your devcontainer setup, "running pip as the 'root' user". i've seen this pop up more times than i care to remember, and it's a good heads-up, something you should pay attention to. it's not the end of the world but it points to a less than ideal practice within your devcontainer configuration. i’ll walk you through why this happens, and how to fix it.
+, so you've stumbled upon that familiar warning in your devcontainer setup, "running pip as the 'root' user". i've seen this pop up more times than i care to remember, and it's a good heads-up, something you should pay attention to. it's not the end of the world but it points to a less than ideal practice within your devcontainer configuration. i’ll walk you through why this happens, and how to fix it.

-basically, when you use `postCreateCommand` in your `devcontainer.json`, it executes commands *after* the container is built. that's cool, it's designed for setting up your development environment, installing dependencies, and similar stuff. the issue arises because, by default, these commands run within the container as the root user. now, pip, python's package installer, will often complain if run as root. it doesn't like that. it's designed to operate within a user context, and it throws that warning to encourage you to change things and operate in a more secure way for your development workflow, avoiding any problems that this might cause.
+basically, when you use `postCreateCommand` in your `devcontainer.json`, it executes commands _after_ the container is built. that's cool, it's designed for setting up your development environment, installing dependencies, and similar stuff. the issue arises because, by default, these commands run within the container as the root user. now, pip, python's package installer, will often complain if run as root. it doesn't like that. it's designed to operate within a user context, and it throws that warning to encourage you to change things and operate in a more secure way for your development workflow, avoiding any problems that this might cause.

 i encountered this personally a few years back when setting up a new python project that had some complicated dependencies. i was in a rush to get things going, and quickly wrote a `postCreateCommand` that looked something like this: